 If Malofiy wins or settles the case, Skidmore has pledged the money (after paying fees to Malofiy) to the Randy California Project, a charity that provides education and instruments to needy students in Ventura, California (Wolfe’s home town) and Quincy, Massachusetts (Skidmore’s home town).

 Super Lawyers named Illinois business trial attorney Peter Lubin a Super Lawyer in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over a quarter of a century of experience in litigating complex class action, copyright, non-compete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
 Our Naperville, Schaumburg and Aurora business dispute lawyers handle emergency business law suits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.